masak/alma/spec/02-expressions.md

                   | "||=" | ".="
 ```

+The assignment operators are right-associative; a chain of them causes the
+assignments to happen "from right to left".

 Just like `&&` and `||` are short-circuiting and will not evaluate the right
 operand unless necessary, the `&&=` and `||=` operators are short-circuiting
 and will neither evaluate the right operator, nor do the needless assignment.